 Research Interests: Legal and Political Philosophy, Constitutional Law, Comparative Constitutional Law, Human Rights, Discrimination Law, Public International Law, Law and Emotions, Law and Literature, Legal Reasoning.

-Graduate Research Supervision (LLM, PhD): Professor Kidd White is interested in supervising philosophical research in constitutional law, comparative constitutional law, human rights, and public international law.
+Graduate Research Supervision (LLM): Professor Kidd White is interested in supervising philosophical research in constitutional law, comparative constitutional law, human rights, and public international law.
 She is particularly interested in research projects that analyze these fields through the lens of political philosophy, and/or legal reasoning and argumentation.
 Her current research interests include the legal concept of human dignity, judicial reasoning, theories of legitimacy, and the role of emotions in legal reasoning.
 Professor Kidd White is willing to read serious preliminary proposals in her areas of research expertise, and comment on her interest in supervision prior to submission of an official application.